Robust Local Polynomial Regression with Similarity Kernels: Robust Weights with Similarity Kernels

+In the finite-sample nearest-neighbor implementation, \(\mathcal D_M^{\mathrm{kde}}=\mathcal D_N(x)\), so the plug-in density estimate is target-specific; the empirical density weight for \((X_i,Y_i)\) is more precisely \(\hat f^{(x)}_{Y\mid X}(Y_i\mid X_i)\).
+The cancellation argument below is read conditionally on the selected neighborhood for the current target \(x\): the resulting weights are independent of the unknown response value \(y\), but need not define a single global symmetric kernel on \(\mathcal D^2\) unless the density-estimation sample is fixed independently of the target point.

-\begin{corollary}[Conditional–density kernel objective] Choose $K_1(x,x';\mathcal{H}_1)$ to be a standard kernel for local polynomial regression, such as $K_{h_1}(x-x')$, and let $K_2$ be the conditional density kernel defined above.
+\begin{corollary}[Conditional–density kernel objective] Choose $K_1(x,x';\mathcal{H}_1)$ to be a standard kernel for local polynomial regression, such as $K_{h_1}(x-x')$, and let $K_2$ be the finite-sample plug-in conditional density kernel defined above.
 Then, we can identify